techservicesillinois/awscli-login/README.rst

 Even if the IdP session has expired in this case we will not be prompted for a password because it is stored in the Keyring.
-The user will recieve either a phone call or a push to the default device configured for Duo to permit authenticating.
+The user will receive either a phone call or a push to the default device configured for Duo to permit authenticating.